The Definitive Facebook Ads Guide To Sell More Books

 ✓ A credit card.

 ✓ Your book’s cover art image file.
 Don’t have one yet?
 Learn how to create your book or E-Book Cover here.

 ✓ Your ideal customer’s buyer persona.

 ✓ The URL of the site we’ll want to send your readers once they engage with your ad.

 Head to the Facebook Ads Manager screen and click on the green button on the top right corner that says “Create a new ad”.

 Step 1: Choose Your Marketing Objective

 Choose traffic as your marketing objective.
-By choosing this option you will be able to send people directly to your Amazon’s book listing which is what we want.
+By choosing this option, you will be able to send people directly to your Amazon book listing, which is what we want.

 Step 2: Creating an Ad Account